lauesa/GalacticFoundations/README.md

  - General Hexagons, worth 2 points each

 #### Points System ####
-At the beginnning of each players turn, the player will have all hexagons with a connection to their base "reactivated", meaning the hexagon will light up, and its value will be added to your points total.
+At the beginnning of each player's turn, the player will have all hexagons with a connection to their base "reactivated", meaning the hexagon will light up, and its value will be added to your points total.

 #### Actions ####